-While it may not seem like it, replacing an old toilet with a new one is one of the easiest handyman Stockton jobs around, and if you’re looking to upgrade your bathroom with a new toilet for better efficiency, read on for a helpful step-by-step guide on how to do the job right.
+While it may not seem like it, replacing an old toilet with a new one is one of the easiest handyman Stockton jobs around, and if you’re looking to upgrade your Concepts for designer bathrooms Milwaukee with a new toilet for better efficiency, read on for a helpful step-by-step guide on how to do the job right.

 Remove Your Old Toilet

 First, switch off the water supply and flush the old toilet for the last time, making sure to hold the flusher down until you’re sure that all the water is completely drained from the bowl as well as the reservoir.
 Place a sponge inside the toilet bowl to suck up any remaining water, and then disconnect the toilet tank from any water supply that it’s getting, making sure that the nuts are removed from the closet bolts.
 Then, get someone to help you lift the toilet so that you can remove it from the drain.

 First, take counteractive measures to block sewer gases by placing a rag inside the drain, because you don’t want the smell interrupting you while you’re working.
 Then take out the worn-out wax ring with a putty knife, and check the closet flange so that you can replace it if you see any signs of deterioration.

 Measure the distance from the wall that’s directly behind your toilet all the way to the closet bolts that are responsible for keeping the toilet attached to the floor.
 Use these measurements when shopping for the new toilet which you’ll be installing so that it fits your space.

 Install Your New Toilet